-Taking the time to talk about privacy and confidentiality is an opportunity for social service providers to build trust with victims.
+Taking the time to talk about privacy and confidentiality is an opportunity for attorneys to build trust with victims.
 It validates victims' needs for autonomy and control and empowers them to make informed decisions about issues related to the sexual assault.

 Identify privacy issues.
 Farmworker victims may not identify their privacy concerns as such.
 It is more likely that they will express concerns about others finding out about the sexual violence or ask about what information must be revealed in order to pursue social services or legal remedies.
 You can help victims weigh the benefits of receiving social and medical services and pursuing civil and criminal remedies with the burdens of releasing private information.
-Additionally, you can help victims strategize how to protect private information when services and remedies are sought-or refer victims to civil attorneys for assistance.
+Additionally, you can help victims strategize how to protect private information when services and remedies are sought.